zuhlke/engineering-posts/drafts/api-first.md

 ---

 The software development world is an ever-evolving landscape.
 Technologies and methodologies continuously evolve - each promising a more efficient and effective way to create high-quality software.
 One such approach that is gaining significant traction is *API-first* development.
-This article describes the API-first approach and how the latest [openapi-generator](https://github.com/OpenAPITools/openapi-generator) finally supports multiple specification files.
+This article describes the API-first approach and how the latest [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) finally supports multiple specification files.

+> Note: Release 7.0.1 that will fix https://github.com/OpenAPITools/openapi-generator/issues/16419 is expected to be released later this year.
+Until then multiple spec-files are only supported by the CLI version.

 ### What does API-first mean?

-API-first design is a development paradigm that prioritizes your APIs (Application Programming Interfaces) and how your different software pieces communicate.
+API-first design is a development paradigm that prioritizes our APIs and how our different software pieces communicate.
 In this approach, APIs are designed before any line of code is written.

 [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0) is used to outline how the API should act.
 It is a standard that allows us to define endpoints, operations, parameters, error messages, and other information in a way that both humans and computers understand.